Table of Contents

 Given the proliferation of cloud-delivered apps, governance of the use of those apps is essential.
-The average enterprise has an estimated 1,000 cloud apps in use, and some of them have serious cloud security gaps.
+The average enterprise has an estimated 1,000 cloud apps, and some have serious cloud security gaps.
 They can violate data residency regulations, such as GDPR.
 In addition, attackers often use third-party add-ons and social engineering to trick people into granting broad access to your approved SaaS apps.

-Cloud-app governance capabilities provide important visibility into cloud security threats.
-They also provide important controls that alert and coach end users and set up automate responses for cloud access such as “allow”, “read-only”, or “block”.
+Cloud-app governance capabilities provide important critical visibility into cloud security threats.
+They also provide important controls that alert and coach end users and set up automated responses for cloud access, such as “allow”, “read-only”, or “block”.

 Gartner Inc. “Magic Quadrant for Cloud Access Security Brokers”